PostHog/posthog.com/contents/blog/real-user-monitoring.md

 ## How to setup real user monitoring with PostHog

-With a knowledge of what real user monitoring is and why it is important, we can show you how to set it up for yourself.
 Setup happens over three stages: capture, analyze, and action.
 PostHog has the tools to do all three.

 ### 1. Capture

-To setup real user monitoring in PostHog, we rely on session replays and custom event capture.
+To capture data for real user monitoring in PostHog, we rely on [session replays](/docs/session-replay) and [custom event capture](/docs/getting-started/send-events#2-capture-custom-events).

 Session replays capture exactly how users are interacting with your app.
 They also include errors, console logs, and performance measurements.
 To enable session replays, initialize a `posthog-js` client or add the [snippet](/docs/getting-started/install?tab=snippet) to your site and make sure to enable the options related to "Recordings" in your [project settings](https://app.posthog.com/project/settings#recordings).